Looked After Children: Improving Life Chances

 All children should be adequately supported to do well and reach their full potential, whatever their background.
 There needs to be greater attention on the needs of learners who are looked after, to support them do better in school, and transition successfully into the next stage of their education or employment.

-This presentation will given an overview of the Greater Manchester Looked After Children’s forum – looking at it’s history, membership and how its enabled improved working across sectors working with cared for young people and care leavers across our region.
+This presentation will give an overview of the Greater Manchester Looked After Children’s forum – looking at it’s history, membership and how its enabled improved working across sectors working with cared for young people and care leavers across our region.

 Thousands of children in care face multiple changes to their home, school and social worker.
 During 2016-17, nearly 2,400 children changed home, school and social worker, while 9,060 had two of those changes, putting them more vulnerable and at greater risk of exploitation.